Trava

 Description

-The settings allow you to control the repricing logic, including the ability to:
+The settings allow you to control the repricing logic:

-• the pricing evaluation indicates manual intervention (for example, a forced fare basis, PlusUp, or similar adjustments);
+• pricing evaluation requires manual intervention (for example, forced fare basis, PlusUp, or similar adjustments)

-• the carrier selected for pricing is flagged as a Carrier blacklist .
+• the carrier selected for pricing is flagged as Carrier blacklist

 AmadeusFXB